Find a staff member

 Submit a request

-3584 CH Utrecht, the Netherlands
+3584 CH Utrecht

 The Degree Programme Advisory Committee provides the Board of Studies with both solicited and unsolicited advice regarding the Master's programmes and minor programmes.
 The Degree Programme Advisory Committee advises with regard to quality, organisation and policy.

 The focus is mainly on the annual update of the Education and Examination Regulations (OER) and course assessments.
 All GST courses are evaluated by a group of lecturers and students based on surveys that are distributed to all participants.
 The results of those evaluations are public and will be used during the development of a future version of the course.

-On the Committee, a total of fourteen lecturers and students represent the various degree programmes within GST (the one- and two-year alpha/beta/gamma Master's and the minor in Education).
+On the Committee, a total of fourteen lecturers and students represent the various degree programmes within GST (the one- and two-year alpha/beta/gamma Master's and the Minor in Education).

 The lecturers who are currently members of the Degree Programme Advisory Committee are:

-The student members for 2017-2018 are:
+The student members for 2022-2023 are:

-Marijn Smeets (FSW Education and Student Affairs) supports the Degree Programme Advisory Committee as Official Secretary.
+Margreet van der Ham supports the Degree Programme Advisory Committee as Official Secretary.